 Skip to main content

-We are inviting nominations for open positions on three CIRTL Network committees – the Leadership Team (LT), Cross-Network Operations Group (CNOG), and Membership Operations Group (MOG) – as listed below.
+We are inviting nominations for open positions on four CIRTL Network committees – the Leadership Team (LT), Cross-Network Operations Group (CNOG), Membership Operations Group (MOG), and Meeting Planning Committee (MPC) – as listed below.
 All positions are open to self-nomination or nomination by another CIRTL community member.
 Individuals nominating a colleague should secure the nominee’s permission before submission.

-Please submit nominations using the CIRTL Call for Nominations Form and the CIRTL Graduate Student / Postdoc Nomination Form.
-For detailed descriptions of committee responsibilities, terms, and eligibility, see the appropriate committee description on the Standing Committees page.
+Please submit nominations using the CIRTL Call for Nominations Form.
+For detailed descriptions of committee responsibilities, terms and eligibility, see the appropriate committee description on the Standing Committees page.

 Leadership Team (LT), 3 openings